-- 36. As per the Railways' perspective, all the long-distance mail/express trains in the country will be having, in the next two to three years, second class 3-tier coaches, with padded cushions and improved amenities, which will greatly wean away most of the passengers from the first class to the second class, thereby achieving our ultimate objective of having predominantly one type of accommodation in long-distance trains.
-This will mean gradual doing away with the different classes on the Railways. - 37.
-As a part of our regular passenger amenities programme, selected stations are provided with better facilities of lighting, toilets, refreshment rooms, etc. This programme continues.
+34. As per the Railways' perspective, all the long-distance mail/express trains in the country will be having in the next two to three years second class 3-tier coaches, with padded cushions and improved amenities, which will greatly wean away most of the passengers from the first class to the second class, thereby achieving our ultimate objective of having predominantly one type of accommodation trains.
+This will in long-distance mean gradual doing away with the different classes on the Railways.

+35. As a part of our regular passenamenities programme, selected stations are provided with better facilities of lighting, toilets, refreshment rooms, etc. This programme continues.
 I am also considering the question of increasing the annual allotment for passenger amenities from Rs.
 4 crores to Rs.
 5 crores.